-It is obvious that conditions 1-3 of the theorem determine pair of sequences $E_k,d_k,c_k$ and $F_k,s_{k+1},t_{k+1}$.
+It is obvious that conditions 1-3 of the theorem determine the pair of sequences $(E_k,d_k,c_k)$ and $(F_k,s_{k+1},t_{k+1})$.
 This concludes the proof. \end{proof}

 \begin{obs} Let $\mathcal{B}$ be a decorated bicategory.
 Let $m,k$ be positive integers such that $m$ is less than or equal to $k$.
-In that case, as defined above, collection $E_m$ is contained in collection $E_k$, functions $d_m$ and $c_m$ are equal to restrictions to collection $E_k$ of functions $d_k$ and $c_k$ respectively, and concatenation operation $\ast_m$ is equal to restriction to $E_m$ of operation $\ast_k$.
-Moreover, category $F_m$ is a subcategory of category $F_k$ and functors $s_{m+1}$ and $t_{m+1}$ are equal to restrictions to category $F_m$ of functors $s_{k+1}$ and $t_{k+1}$ respectively.
+In that case, as defined above, $E_m$ is contained in $E_k$, $d_m$ and $c_m$ are equal to the restrictions to $E_k$ of $d_k$ and $c_k$ respectively, and the concatenation operation $\ast_m$ is equal to the restriction to $E_m$ of $\ast_k$.
+Moreover, $F_m$ is a subcategory of $F_k$ and the functors $s_{m+1},t_{m+1}$ are equal to the restrictions to $F_m$ of $s_{k+1}$ and $t_{k+1}$ respectively. \end{obs}